stevenloe/old-theater/website/content/news/old-theaters-summer-outdoor-cinema.md

 50/50 raffle to benefit the Old Theater
 Admission by donation.
 Includes **FREE** popcorn.

-The Silos is cooking up stadium favorites for purchase.
-Regular menu available for take-out via Chow Now app.
+The Silos has their regular menu available for take-out via Chow Now app.
+Better yet: Dinner and Movie - Have a sit down dinner at The Silos, then walk outside and watch a movie under the stars at the Red Rooster.
 Cash bar available with beer, wine, soft drinks.
 No outside food or beverages please, by order of the state.

 All proceeds from ticket donations and the 50/50 raffle will go to benefit the Old Theater, a registered 501(c)(3) non-profit organization, located at 609 Broad Street in Oriental, NC.